UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 The default MPI implementation on our clusters is the Intel MPI stack.
 MPI programs don’t use a shared memory model so they can be run across multiple nodes.
 This script differs considerably from the serial and OpenMP jobs in that MPI programs need to be invoked by a program called gerun.
 This is our wrapper for mpirun and takes care of passing the number of processors and a file called a machine file.

+In Slurm the `-ntasks` and `-n` are equivalent and the implicitly means the use of MPI processes.

 ***Important***: If you wish to pass a file or stream of data to the standard input (stdin) of an MPI program, there are specific command-line options you need to use to control which MPI tasks are able to receive it. (`-s` for Intel MPI, `--stdin` for OpenMPI.)
 Please consult the help output of the `mpirun` command for further information.
 The `gerun` launcher does not automatically handle this.

 If you use OpenMPI, you need to make sure the Intel MPI modules are removed and the OpenMPI